|

 When should you go to the exam ?

-You get a binder with extremly complicated and challenging
+You'll get extremly complicated and challenging

 scenarios, "challenges", which you configure.The degree of